w3c/wai-media-guide/description.md

 {:.no_toc}

 * Use a voice, style, and delivery that is distinguishable from other voices used in the video.
+* Use a neutral voice that does nto convey emotions.
 * When recording a single file with timed descriptions, voice the descriptions at the same time as the visual content, or right before the visual content.
 Don't put the description after the visual content.
 * See [guidance on audio content](/design-develop/media/av-content/#audio).